MennaSaeed22/Savvy/README.md

 ---

-## 🧪 How to Use
+## 💡How to Use
 Follow these steps to run Savvy locally:
 ### 1. 🖥️ Backend Setup (FastAPI + Supabase)
-> Prerequisites: Python 3.9+, Git, and a Supabase account.
+> Prerequisites: Python 3.10+, and a Supabase account.

 #### 🔐 .env File Setup (`/backend/.env`)